Aspen Wedding Venues & Planning Guide

 25-65°F

-Spectacular golden aspen leaves create a magical autumn setting.
+Spectacular golden aspen leaves create a considered autumn setting.
 Crisp air and clear skies, though temperatures can drop quickly in the evenings.

 10-35°F

 Snow-covered peaks and winter wonderland settings.
-Heavy snowfall possible, but creates magical winter wedding opportunities.
+Heavy snowfall possible, but creates considered winter wedding opportunities.

 30-60°F